 The Portuguese legal regime allows for certain types of evidence in court.
 Regarding intellectual property rights, the IPC expressly provides for measures to obtain evidence as well as measures to preserve evidence.

-As far as measures for the preservation of evidence are concerned, these may be required whenever there is a breach or a fear that the third party will cause serious and difficult-to- repair damage to the industrial property right.
+As regards measures for the preservation of evidence, these may be required whenever there is a breach or a fear that the third party will cause serious and difficult-to-repair damage to the industrial property right.
 Measures to preserve evidence may include a detailed description, with or without the taking of samples, or the actual seizure of the goods suspected of infringing industrial property rights and, when appropriate, the seizure of the materials and instruments used in the production or distribution of such goods, as well as the relevant documents.

 iv Trial decision-maker